Hear the Pitch

 To reach the goals mentioned above, Marauder Robotics seeks partnerships to:

 - Mentor and advise product development and strategic planning

 - Support marketing and communications that clearly distribute data

 - Build connections to investors and grantors to progress their fundraising strategy

-Restoring kelp forests supported a 60 percent decrease in acidity in a beta partner’s restoration zone.
+Restoring kelp forests supported a 0.2 increase in pH in a beta partner's restoration zone.

 Atlanta, GA, USA

 - Dr Dennis Yancey Jr. Chief Executive Officer, Marauder Robotics